NXT TakeOver: In Your House (2020): Background

+The 29th NXT TakeOver event, which was NXT's inaugural In Your House and 29th In Your House overall, was the first TakeOver held at NXT's home venue at the time, Full Sail University in Winter Park, Florida, since TakeOver: The End in June 2016 due to the COVID-19 pandemic.

-NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-On May 13, 2020, for the 25th anniversary of the first In Your House pay-per-view (PPV) event, WWE announced that it had revived the In Your House name for the 29th NXT TakeOver event to be held on June 7, 2020.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+On May 13, 2020, for the 25th anniversary of the first In Your House pay-per-view (PPV) event, WWE announced that it had revived the In Your House name for the 29th TakeOver event to be held on June 7, 2020.

-In Your House was a series of monthly professional wrestling PPV events that were held by WWE from May 1995 to February 1999.
+In Your House was a series of monthly PPV events that were held by WWE from May 1995 to February 1999.
 They aired when the promotion was not holding one of its then-five major PPVs at the time (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-The branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
-TakeOver: In Your House marked the first In Your House-branded event in 21 years and subsequently the 28th event to carry the name.
-It was in turn the first In Your House to air on the WWE Network.
+The branding was retired following February 1999's St. Valentine's Day Massacre: In Your House, as the company moved to install permanent names for each of its monthly PPVs.
+TakeOver: In Your House marked the first In Your House-branded event in 21 years and subsequently the 28th In Your House event.
+It was in turn the first In Your House to air on the WWE Network and the first to not air on traditional PPV.

 Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-Broadcasts of NXT were subsequently held at NXT's home base of Full Sail University in Winter Park, Florida.
+Broadcasts of NXT were subsequently held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
 The pandemic also forced the cancelation of the previously scheduled TakeOver event, TakeOver: Tampa Bay.
 In Your House was subsequently scheduled to be held at Full Sail University, marking the first TakeOver event to take place during the pandemic, as well as the first TakeOver event to be hosted at Full Sail since TakeOver: The End in June 2016.
+That event had been promoted as the final TakeOver at Full Sail, but the pandemic necessitated the move to the venue.
 While the majority of the event aired live on June 7, 2020, the Backlot Brawl match was pre-recorded on May 28 as a cinematic match.